K-scope/K-scope/README_docker.md

 then press "+" button to create a new remote settings file or select existing settings file and press "copy" button.
 Select dockeriaas service from drop-down list and setup parameters values as described
 below:

-For server_address use you server machine address, for port use 22 (or whatever port number is used by sshd on your server machine), for key enter path to your private ssh key on your local computer, for user name use the same name that was used in createuser.sh command on the server machine.
+For server_address use you server machine address,
+for port use 22 (or whatever port number is used by sshd on your server machine),
+for key enter path to your private ssh key on your local computer (make sure you use the pair key for the public key used in createuser.sh command),
+for user name use the same name that was used in createuser.sh command on the server machine.

 Demonstration: http://youtu.be/86ybJdnNvUc

+***

 *SSHconnect.jar and connect.sh are utilities for remote command execution with automatic file transfer.
-They are developed in coolaboration with RIKEN AICS HPC Usability Research Team to enhance K-scope usability, and is bundled with the binary package of K-scope.*
+They are developed in collaboration with RIKEN AICS HPC Usability Research Team to enhance K-scope usability, and is bundled with the binary package of K-scope.*

-*Docker IaaS Tools and connect.sh are developed by RIKEN AICS HPC Usability Research Team http://github.com/pyotr777/dockerIaaSTools*
+*Docker IaaS Tools are developed by RIKEN AICS HPC Usability Research Team http://github.com/pyotr777/dockerIaaSTools*

-Docker IaaS Tools require Ubuntu.
-Their work on other OSs is not guaranteed.
+*Docker IaaS Tools require Ubuntu.
+Correct work on other OSs is not guaranteed.*

 *Docker http://docker.com*